Stephen M. Prignano

 professional liability, media liability, construction defect actions as

-He has appeared in courts in California, Connecticut, Delaware, Kansas,
+he has litigated cases in California, Connecticut, Delaware, Kansas, Massachusetts,

-Steve is a self-confessed technology nerd and his practice is “paperless.”
+Steve is a self-confessed technology nerd and his knowledge in cutting

-His knowledge in cutting edge issues concerning data protection, privacy,
+edge issues concerning data protection, privacy, electronic discovery

-electronic discovery and information technology is extremely useful to
+and information technology is extremely useful to clients in domestic

-Steve is a co-editor and an author of A Practical Guide to Evidence in
+He is a co-editor and an author of A Practical Guide to Evidence in Rhode

-Rhode Island, and his articles have been published in the New York Law
+Island, and his articles have been published in the New York Law Journal,

-Intellectual Property Today and In-House Defense Quarterly.
-Steve has
+Property Today and In-House Defense Quarterly.
+Steve has been quoted for

 Community Involvement